 Social Media Marketing Technique 3: Marketing Gamification

 Marketing Gamification is when you create your own viral content that usually indirectly promotes your brand or services.
 This includes creating a viral video, hosting a competition, or creating a novel site that’s just to get peoples’ attention.
-Some examples of those, respectably, are the T-Mobile Plaza Dance, the Viralogy Scavenger Hunt, and Compare The Meerkat.
+Some examples of those, respectably, are the T-Mobile Plaza Dance, Dikembe Mutombo’s 4 1/2 Weeks to Save the World, and Compare The Meerkat.

 The difficult thing about Marketing Gamification is that it is usually a bigger-scaled campaign (hence more expensive), and the odds of it really turning viral are extremely low.
 Very few “social media consultants” offer this service (most blogposts lie in the Social Brand Building realm), as it usually takes an organized professional firm to coordinate the entire thing.
 This also usually needs to be accompanied with the rest of the social media techniques to create the full effect.